element-hq/element-web/CONTRIBUTING.md

 We use GitHub's pull request workflow to review the contribution, and either ask you to make any refinements needed or merge it and make them ourselves.

-Your PR should have a title that describes what the change is being made.
+Your PR should have a title that describes what change is being made.
 This is used for the text in the Changelog entry by default (see below), so a good title will tell a user succinctly what change is being made.
 "Fix bug where cows had five legs" and, "Add support for miniature horses" are examples of good